Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 messages: [{ role: 'user', content: 'hi' }],

-// missing/invalid key → no synchronous throw
+// missing/invalid key → still no synchronous throw

 });